The sweet anise flavour of fennel is joined by the tartness of sorrel in this zingy soup that is perfect all year round!

 - 2 Tbsp Sour Cream

 - 2 Tsbp Olive Oil

 - Dice your onion, fennel and potato into a rough 1cm dice.

-- Throw in the diced fennel and onion and saute for 5 minutes until the onion turn translucent
+- Throw in the diced fennel and onion and saute for 5 minutes until the onion turns translucent.

-- I like to serve this with a dollop of sour cream, some fennel fronds, a pinch of sweet paprika and a drizzle of olive oil
+- I like to serve this with a dollop of sour cream, some fennel fronds and a pinch of sweet paprika.

 This serves two comfortably with a wee bit left over for the obligatory seconds.